puneeth579/jsonsrv/README.md

 </servlet-mapping>
 ...
 ```
+This way, all requests under the `/srv` path will be processed by it.

 #####Service registration
 Register the actions in order to the framework can find them, by creating a `jsonsrv.json` file in the root namespace (so it can be loaded by `getClassLoader().getResources("jsonsrv.json")`).